y9c/cfutils/README.md

 ## ChangeLog

 - build as python package for pypi
-- fix bug that highlihgting wrong base
+- fix bug that highlighting wrong base

 ## TODO